wp-plugins/nextgen-facebook/readme.txt

 The images used in the Open Graph meta property tags for Posts and Pages are chosen in this sequence:

 1. A featured image from a NextGEN Gallery or WordPress Media Library.
-1. Images from NextGEN Gallery [singlepic] [nggallery] [nggtags] shortcodes in the Post or Page content text.
+1. Images from NextGEN Gallery `[singlepic]`, `[nggallery]` or `[nggtags]` shortcodes.
 1. Images from `<img/>` HTML tags in the Post or Page content text.
 1. A default image defined in the plugin settings.

-NextGEN Facebook Open Graph (NGFB) was specifically written to support images from NextGEN Galleries, but also works just as well with the WordPress Media Library. **The NextGEN Gallery plugin is not required to use this plugin -- all features work just as well without it**.
+NGFB was specifically written to support images from NextGEN Galleries, but also works just as well with the WordPress Media Library. **The NextGEN Gallery plugin is not required to use this plugin** -- all options and features work just as well without it.
 NGFB can detect images of varying sizes, embedded videos, and include one or more of each in your Open Graph property tags.
 Here's an example of Open Graph meta property tags for a Post on my website titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).

 `
 <!-- NextGEN Facebook Open Graph Meta BEGIN -->